flutter/website/src/docs/resources/faq.md

 adopted Dart for the framework and widgets.
-Flutter used four primary dimensions for evaluation, and considered the needs of framework authors, developers, and end users.
+Flutter used four primary dimensions for evaluation, and considered the needs of framework authors, developers, and end-users.
 We found many languages met some requirements, but Dart scored highly on all of our evaluation dimensions and met all our requirements and criteria.

-Dart runtimes and compilers support the combination of two critical features for Flutter: a JIT-based fast development cycle that allows for shape changing and stateful hot reloads in a language with types, plus an Ahead-of-Time compiler that emits efficient ARM code for fast startup and predictable performance of
+Dart runtimes and compilers support the combination of two critical features for Flutter: a JIT-based fast development cycle that allows for shape-changing and stateful hot reloads in a language with types, plus an Ahead-of-Time compiler that emits efficient ARM code for fast startup and predictable performance of